What is Telehealth?

 NOTE: SHCC can no longer provide telehealth visits to patients who are not in the state of Florida unless the provider has an active medical license in that state or a telehealth license.

 Why use Telehealth/Virtual Visits?

-Telehealth allows you to remotely access health care services at SHCC while in the comfort of your own dorm, apartment or off-campus residence.
+Telehealth allows you to remotely access health care services at SHCC while in the comfort of your own dorm, apartment, or residence outside of Gainesville but within the state of Florida.
 If you have a condition that requires regular follow-ups, a condition that limits your accessibility, or a condition that doesn’t require an in-person visit with your provider, Telehealth can remotely connect you to your health care.